aosabook/500lines/event-web-framework/event-web-framework.markdown

 #### arg-exp

-`arg-exp` takes an argument symbol and creates an `aif` expression that checks for the presence of a parameter.
+`arg-exp` takes a symbol and creates an `aif` expression that checks for the presence of a parameter.

 ```lisp
 (defun arg-exp (arg-sym)